maoberlehner/markus-oberlehner-net/content/blog/generic-content-vuex-modules.md

 ## Building a Vuex module factory

-By using a factory function that creates new Vuex store modules for us, we can, on the one hand, **reuse all the repeating boilerplate code** and, on the other hand, **pass different implementations of certain dependencies** to adapt to the needs of our various content types.
+By using a factory function that creates new Vuex store modules for us, we can **reuse all the repeating boilerplate code** and **pass different implementations of specific dependencies** to adapt to the needs of our various content types.

 ```js
 // src/store/modules/crud.js